ISO 14971 Content Deviation #6 and #7

 Content Deviation #7 Labelling Information Cannot Influence Residual Risk

 Content Deviation #7 states that no risk reduction shall be attributed to information provided to the user.
 This means that manufacturers are no longer able to improve the acceptability of a risk by adding information to the Instructions For Use (IFUs) and labelling.
 Such information must still be added, where appropriate but it cannot be used to reduce the risk scoring for the product.

-In order to address Content Deviation #7 manufacturers will first need to revise their risk analysis documents such as FMEAs in order to remove and risk reduction associated information given to the user.
+In order to address Content Deviation #7 manufacturers will first need to revise their risk analysis documents such as FMEAs in order to remove any risk reduction attributed to information given to the user.
 Once this has been done the manufacturer will need to recalculate the risk scoring and review the acceptability of the revised risk.
 The manufacturer will then need to determine what new controls can be implemented in order to reduce the risks as far as possible and will need to assess whether or not the benefits of the device continue to outweigh the risks.

 Addressing Content Deviation #7 may present considerable challenges for many device manufacturers as information given to the user was a common way of addressing use and misuse related risks.
 In the case of the most common form of misuse, reuse, this may prove especially difficult.
 Medical Device companies have long been looking for ways to make it impossible for users to re-use single use devices; Content Deviation #7 will force companies to again explore ways of doing so.
 Companies will be compelled to move to the State-of-the-Art on this and will not be able to use economic considerations to avoid doing so.
 For example companies will have to consider novel materials and/or designs to prevent the re-sterilization or cleaning of single use devices or incorporate hardware and/or software controls to detect and prevent different attempted reuse or other forms of misuse.

-Final Newsletter in this Series:
+Final Blog in this Series: